hitchtest/hitchselenium/README.rst

 =============

-HitchSelenium is a plugin for the Hitch testing framework that wraps selenium and starts firefox, optionally with XVFB.
+HitchSelenium is a plugin for the Hitch testing framework that wraps selenium and starts firefox, optionally with XVFB so the browser window does not appear.

 Use with Hitch
 ==============